 Public transport gets you to the Marx Halle easily, with a bit of walking at the end.
 The location lies in the third district among media and biotech companies.

 Subway: the U3 stations Schlachthausgasse and Erdberg are a few minutes’ walk away.
-The U3 passes through the centre (jump on at Stephansplatz or Herrengasse, for example)
+As mentioned earlier, the U3 passes through the centre (jump on at Stephansplatz or Herrengasse, for example)

 Tram: catch the 18 or 71 trams to the St. Marx stop.
 That same stop is close to the former St. Marx cemetery (now a park and home to Mozart’s grave).